-We will not tolerate bullying at Dudley Academies Trust and expect all members of our Academy Trust community to report incidents of bullying.
+We will not tolerate bullying at the DAT and expect all members of our Academy Trust community to report incidents of bullying.
 We cannot take action to stop bullying unless we know it is happening.
-Any incidents of bullying can be reported in person to the Learning Manager or a member of Senior Leadership Team.
+Any incidents of bullying can be reported in person to the Head of Behaviour.